OntimizeWeb/docs/_o_table_components/211-o-table.editors.md

 title: "Column editors"
 ---

-As in the cell renderers, a column can have an 'type' attribute indicating which editor will be used for its value edition.
+As in the cell renderers, a column can have an *type* attribute indicating which editor will be used for its value edition.

 {% include toc %}